Frequently Asked Questions

 No, it is not required.
 Optional dental insurance is available for matriculated students at Thomas Jefferson University.
 The insurance is offered through Delta Dental, with two coverage levels available.
 Enrollments are on an annual basis.

-Visit the Office of Student Life and Engagement for more information about coverage, open enrollment periods and enrollment instructions.
+Visit the Dental Insurance Information page for more information about coverage, open enrollment periods and enrollment instructions.

 NOTE: Once BOTH the HIPAA and Safety Training workshops have been completed, the SA hold will be removed from your account.
 Holds for this requirement are MANUALLY removed at least once a week by the Office of Student Life.